taypexx/chart_manager/README.md

 ## About

-Chart manager is a program that helps you create and edit any charts for Muse Dash.
-It's still in development, so if you have found any bugs then let me know.
+Chart manager is a program that helps you create and edit custom charts for Muse Dash.
+It's still in development, so let me know if you find any bugs.

 ## Making charts